 Kerry Group

-Global food company Kerry Group has extended its partnership with Concern through a four-year project to improve food security and nutrition in Niger.
+Global food and nutrition company Kerry Group has extended its partnership with Concern Worldwide through a four-year project to improve food security, nutrition and farm productivity in Kenya.

 Continued partnership

-Building on the success of the previous Kerry-funded RAIN (Realigning Agriculture to Improve Nutrition) project in Zambia, Kerry Group has generously committed to extending its partnership with Concern through a four-year project to improve food security and nutrition in Niger.
+Building on the success of the previous Kerry Group-funded RAIN (Realigning Agriculture to Improve Nutrition) projects in Zambia and Niger, Kerry Group has generously committed to extending its partnership with Concern through ALIVE, a four-year project to improve food security and nutrition in Kenya.

-Edmond Scanlon - Chief Executive Officer, Kerry Group
+Catherine Keogh - Chief Corporate Affairs and Brand Officer, Kerry Group

 Preventing malnutrition